ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-05-21-a-great-feature-of-php-cookbook-for-context-implementation.md

     - General
 ---

 This article covers technical details of PHP driven configuration described in a [previous article](http://www.issart.com/blog/great-feature-php/).
 There are a lot of stones under the water that can drive you crazy when you work with PHP templating engine.
 I will tell you how to work around some of them.
-We’ll discuss how to:
+We'll discuss how to:

 1. Implement script inclusion methods
-2. Prevent vision of context’s private members
+2. Prevent vision of context's private members
 3. Implement graceful error handling
 4. Implement state stack for nested scripts inclusion
 5. Include scripts by relative path